nikolamicic/Machine-Learning-Project-Parkinson-Desease-Prediction/README.md

     DFA - Signal fractal scaling exponent
     spread1,spread2,PPE - Three nonlinear measures of fundamental frequency variation

+Project Idea:

+The model can be used to differentiate healthy people from people having Parkinson’s disease.
+The algorithm that is useful for this purpose is XGboost which stands for extreme gradient boosting, it is based on decision trees.

 Team members of the project:
     1. Nikola Micic